maryam-ataei/TCP_SS_SEARCH_ALG/README.md

 🔧 Enabling Reset Behavior
 If missed-bin resetting is desired, users can set search_alpha to a smaller value.
 A smaller threshold makes SEARCH more responsive to stalled bin progression.

-## ⚙ Search Options (General)

-- On exit, optionally lower cwnd to value from 2 RTTs prior

 ---